-When you look at ultraviolet light, you might imagine getting sunburned after a long day at the pool.
-However, UV light is also a tool for enhancing indoor air quality.
-Sunscreen safeguards against UVA and UVB rays, but UVC is the type of light applied in air purification.
-If you struggle with allergies or asthma or hope to limit the dispersal of illnesses throughout your home, a UV light within the HVAC system could be the air quality solution you’ve been hoping for!
+When you think of ultraviolet light, you might imagine getting sunburned after a long day at the pool.
+And yet, UV light is also something you can use for increasing indoor air quality.
+Sunscreen protects against UVA and UVB rays, but UVC is the form of light found in air purification.
+If you suffer from allergies or asthma or hope to reduce the distribution of illnesses throughout your home, a UV light within the HVAC system can be the air quality solution you’ve been hoping for!

 How Does a UV Light Function?

-The germicidal impacts of ultraviolet light have been known for more than a century.
-UVC rays were originally applied to treat tuberculosis.
-Nowadays, germicidal lamps are implemented in hospitals, food processing facilities, water treatment plants and air purification equipment.
+The germicidal impacts of ultraviolet light have been known for over a century.
+UVC rays were even applied to treat tuberculosis.
+Today, germicidal lamps are found in hospitals, food processing centers, water treatment plants and air purification products.

-A UV lamp installed into your HVAC system improves the air quality in your home by deactivating microorganisms such as bacteria, viruses, mold and more.
-It only requires 10 seconds of contact to disrupt these germs’ DNA, killing them or stopping them from replicating.
+A UV lamp added to your HVAC system boosts the air quality in your home by eliminating microorganisms like bacteria, viruses, mold and more.
+It only needs 10 seconds of contact to affect these germs’ DNA, killing them or blocking them from replicating.

-UV lights also target volatile organic compounds (VOCs) found in cleaners and repellents as well as airborne bioaerosols such as pollen and pet dander.
-Still, UV lights don’t actually 'trap' contaminants, so you still need an air filtration system to remove dust, fibers and other particles from your indoor air.
+UV lights also address volatile organic compounds (VOCs) present in cleaners and repellents as well as airborne bioaerosols like pollen and pet dander.
+That being said, UV lights don’t literally ‘trap’ contaminants, so you still need an air filtration system to remove dust, fibers and other particles from the air.

-Assuming they are installed properly and use the right wavelength of UV light, germicidal lamps are very effective at increasing indoor air quality.
-One study from Duke University found that UV light removed more than 97 percent of drug-resistant bacteria from the air in hospital rooms.
-Another analysis measured “significantly lower” fungal levels inside a commercial building’s HVAC system after four months of applying a UV light.
+As long as they are installed correctly and feature the right wavelength of UV light, germicidal lamps are remarkably effective at enhancing indoor air quality.
+One study out of Duke University revealed that UV light removed more than 97 percent of drug-resistant bacteria from the air in hospital rooms.
+Another study measured “significantly lower” fungal levels in a commercial building’s HVAC equipment after four months of operating a UV light.

 Benefits of UV Lights

-Place an ultraviolet lamp in your HVAC system to make the most of these benefits:
+Place an ultraviolet lamp in your HVAC system to take advantage of these benefits:

-- Cleaner indoor air: UV light technology sanitizes the air around the clock without introducing chemicals into the environment.
-Unlike certain air purifiers, ultraviolet lamps don’t generate ozone, a known lung irritant that is harmful to people with asthma, allergies or frequent lung illnesses.
+- Cleaner indoor air: UV light technology helps clean the air nonstop without adding chemicals into the environment.
+Unlike other air purifiers, ultraviolet lamps don’t produce ozone, an infamous lung irritant that can be toxic to those with asthma, allergies or prolonged lung illnesses.

-- Lower chance of getting sick: Alongside good personal hygiene, germ-killing UV products can lower the likelihood of contracting viral and bacterial infections.
+- Lower chance of getting sick: When used in tandem with good personal hygiene, germ-killing UV lamps can reduce the risk of catching viral and bacterial infections.

-- Stronger protection for your HVAC system: Mold, fungi and bacteria can clog up your heating and cooling equipment.
+- Protection for your HVAC system: Mold, fungi and bacteria can gunk up your heating and cooling equipment.
 Keep the system operating smoothly and efficiently with a hard-working UV light.

-- Reduced HVAC maintenance and repair bills: With an inherently cleaner central HVAC system, you enjoy more manageable maintenance requirements and fewer emergency repairs.
-These savings can help offset the cost of using a UV light and replacing the bulb.
+- Reduced HVAC maintenance and repair needs: With an inherently cleaner central HVAC system, you enjoy simpler maintenance requirements and fewer emergency repairs.
+These savings can help recoup the cost of running a UV light and replacing the bulb.

 Where Do UV Lights Get Installed?

-If you select an air-sanitizing UV light, your installation technician should position it in your ductwork near the HVAC system.
-There, the lamp helps clean the air before it spreads across your home.
+If you choose an air-sanitizing UV light, your installation technician will position it in your ductwork near the HVAC system.
+There, the lamp sanitizes the air before it flows throughout your home.

-If you prefer a coil-sanitizing UV light, it should sit around the AC evaporator coil.
-There, it deactivates mold and bacteria that accumulate on the damp coil, keeping your system clean and operating smoothly.
+If you would rather have a coil-sanitizing UV light, it should sit close to the AC evaporator coil.
+There, it targets mold and bacteria that accumulate on the damp coil, keeping your system clean and operating smoothly.

 Are UV Lights Safe?

-The sun continually releases invisible UV radiation.
-As you probably know, UVA and UVB rays can harm your skin, so it’s important to use a broad-spectrum sunscreen when enjoying time outdoors.
-The sun also gives off UVC rays, the most destructive variant of solar radiation capable of killing microorganisms and irritating other living tissue, particularly the skin and eyes.
+The sun continuously emits invisible UV radiation.
+As you already know, UVA and UVB rays can harm your skin, so it’s essential to use an effective sunscreen when spending time outdoors.
+The sun also produces UVC rays, the most harming type of solar radiation capable of killing microorganisms and irritating other living tissue, particularly the skin and eyes.

-Luckily, the atmosphere blocks out these rays altogether, so they don’t make it to the earth’s surface.
+Thankfully, the atmosphere eliminates these rays altogether, so they don’t reach the earth’s surface.

-With the knowledge that UVC rays are harmful, why should you feel okay with installing a UVC light in your HVAC system?
-It’s simple—the light is restricted to the ductwork where you can't come in contact with it, so it presents no risk to you and your family.
-When the time comes to maintain the lamp or change the bulb, your HVAC technician will turn off the system briefly to prevent being exposed to the damaging light.
+Understanding that UVC rays are harmful, why should you feel comfortable installing a UVC light in your home?
+It’s simple—the light is confined to your ductwork where you won’t come in contact with it, so it creates no risk to you and your family.
+When the time comes to maintain the lamp or change the bulb, your HVAC technician will shut down the system briefly to avoid being exposed to the damaging light.

 How Long Do UV Lights Last?

-UV lights are used continuously and usually last nine to 14 months.
-Routine HVAC maintenance (once in the spring for your air conditioner and again in the fall for your furnace) is the perfect time to have these bulbs looked at and replaced when necessary.
+UV lights are used around the clock and generally last nine to 14 months.
+Annual HVAC maintenance (once in the spring for your air conditioner and again in the fall for your furnace) is the perfect time to have these bulbs checked and changed out as needed.

 Schedule UV Light Installation

-Service Experts Heating & Air Conditioning provides a suite of air quality solutions, including UV lights for HVAC systems.
-We would be glad to evaluate your home and your family’s needs to recommend the products that will perform best for you.
-Rest easy knowing that all work we produce is backed by a one-year 100% satisfaction guarantee.
-Get in touch with your local Service Experts Heating & Air Conditioning office to schedule UV light installation or request a free home health consultation today.
+Service Experts Heating, Air Conditioning & Plumbing provides a range of air quality solutions, including UV lights for HVAC systems.
+We would be happy to assess your home and your family’s needs to suggest the equipment that are best for you.
+Rest assured that all work we complete is backed by a one-year 100% satisfaction guarantee.
+Get in touch with your local Service Experts Heating, Air Conditioning & Plumbing office to schedule UV light installation or request a free home health consultation today.